Gaudiya Vaishnavism: Bhakti Yoga

-The practical process of devotional life is described as bhakti or bhakti-yoga.
-The two main elements of the bhakti-yoga process are vaidhi bhakti, which is devotional service through practice of rules and regulations (sadhana) and raganuga bhakti, which is taken as a higher stage of more spontaneous devotional service based on a selfless desire to please one's chosen Ishta-deva of Krishna or his associated expansions and avatars.
-Practicing vaidhi-bhakti with a view to cultivate prema creates eligibility for raganuga-sadhana.
-Both vaidhi and raganuga bhakti are based on the chanting or singing of Krishna's names.
-Attainment of the raganuga stage means that rules of lifestyle are no longer important and that emotions or any material activities for Krishna should not be repressed.
-Vaidhi-bhakti's purpose is to elevate the devotee to raganuga; something which generally takes a long time.
+The practical process of performing devotional acts in ones life is described as bhakti or bhakti-yoga, and is supported by activities of nine different types.
+The two distinct divisions of sadhana-bhakti are vaidhi-bhakti and raganuga-bhakti.
+Rupa Goswami defines vaidhi-bhakti as that bhakti which is taken up not by natural liking but by consideration of scriptural injunctions.
+He describes the two categories of the highest bhakti as bhava-bhakti (devotion via feelings of intense emotion) and prema-bhakti (devotion of love).
+The two are essentially different intensities of the same participation in devotion via emotional expression.
+Raganuga-bhakti, on the other hand, follows ragatmika-bhakti, the bhakti present in Krishna's eternal associates, which is driven by raga, a natural absorption in the object of service.
+Jiva Goswami's conclusion in Bhakti Sandarbha is that raganuga-bhakti is the only abhidheya, viable process, recommended by the Bhagavatam.
+The goal of raganuga-bhakti is for the jiva to realize its true essential nature.

 Within his Siksastaka prayers, Chaitanya compares the process of bhakti-yoga to that of cleansing a dirty place of dust, wherein our consciousness is the object in need of purification.
 This purification takes place largely through the chanting and singing of Radha and Krishna's names.
 Specifically, the Hare Krishna (mantra) is chanted and sung by practitioners on a daily basis, sometimes for many hours each day.
 Famously within the tradition, one of Chaitanya Mahaprabhu's close associates, Haridasa Thakur, is reported to have chanted 300,000 holy names of God each day.

 Diet and lifestyle

-Gaudiya Vaishnavas follow a lacto vegetarian diet, abstaining from all types of animal flesh, fish and eggs.
-Onion and garlic are also avoided as they are believed to promote tamasic form of consciousness in the eater.
+Gaudiya Vaishnavas follow a vegetarian diet, abstaining from all types of animal flesh, fish and eggs.
+Onion and garlic are also avoided as they are believed to promote a tamasic and rajasic form of consciousness in the eater.
 Some Gaudiya Vaishnavas, mainly from ISKCON and Gaudiya Matha, also avoid the intake of caffeine, as they believe it is addictive and an intoxicant.

+Attitude toward scriptures

+Chaitanya Vaishnava traditions refer to the writings of previous acharyas in their respective lineage or sampradya as authoritative interpretations of scripture.
+While many schools like Smartism and Advaitism encourage interpretation of scriptures philosophically and metaphorically and not too literally, Chaitanya Vaishnavism stresses the literal meaning (mukhya vṛitti) as primary and indirect meaning (gauṇa vṛitti) as secondary: sākṣhād upadesas tu shrutih - "The instructions of the shruti-shāstra should be accepted literally, without fanciful or allegorical interpretations."